Rhys-Maredudd/Research-Bow-R-Workshop/README.md

 - Go to File > New Project> Version Control > Git

-- Copy and Paste this repository URL [DCS-training/From-SPSS-to-R-How-to-Make-Your-Statistical-Analysis-Reproducible: Comfortable/aware of how to run your stats in SPSS?
-Curious to learn how to run them in R?
-You've come to the right place. (github.com)](https://github.com/Rhys-Maredudd/Research-Bow-R-Workshop/tree/main) as the Repository URL (The Project directory name will filled in automatically but you can change it if you want your folder in Notable to have a different name).
+- Copy and Paste this repository URL [(https://github.com/Rhys-Maredudd/Research-Bow-R-Workshop/tree/main)](https://github.com/Rhys-Maredudd/Research-Bow-R-Workshop/tree/main)](https://github.com/Rhys-Maredudd/Research-Bow-R-Workshop/tree/main) as the Repository URL (The Project directory name will filled in automatically but you can change it if you want your folder in Notable to have a different name).

 - Decide where to locate the folder.
 By default, it will locate it in your home directory